simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-04-16
+<br />**Date image released:**  2025-04-17
-<br />**This image is owned by:**
+<br />**This image is owned by:**  Daniel Adibi
-Taavi Niittee
-(Tõrva Astronomy Club)

-<br />**Title of the image:**  Halo of the Cat's Eye
+<br />**Title of the image:**  Virgo Cluster Galaxies
-<br />**Description for the image:**  What created the unusual halo around the Cat's Eye Nebula?
-No one is sure.
-What is sure is that the Cat's Eye Nebula (NGC 6543) is one of the best known planetary nebulae on the sky.
-Although haunting symmetries are seen in the bright central region, this image was taken to feature its intricately structured outer halo, which spans over three light-years across.
-Planetary nebulae have long been appreciated as a final phase in the life of a Sun-like star.
-Only recently however, have some planetaries been found to have expansive halos, likely formed from material shrugged off during earlier puzzling episodes in the star's evolution.
-While the planetary nebula phase is thought to last for around 10,000 years, astronomers estimate the age of the outer filamentary portions of the Cat's Eye Nebula's halo to be 50,000 to 90,000 years.
+<br />**Description for the image:**  Galaxies of the Virgo Cluster are scattered across this nearly 4 degree wide telescopic field of view.
+About 50 million light-years distant, the Virgo Cluster is the closest large galaxy cluster to our own local galaxy group.
+Prominent here are Virgo's bright elliptical galaxies from the Messier catalog, M87 at bottom left, and M86 and M84 near center right.
+M86 and M84 are recognized as part of Markarian's Chain, the visually striking line-up of galaxies on the that runs through the upper portion of this frame.
+Near the middle of the chain lies an intriguing interacting pair of galaxies, NGC 4438 and NGC 4435, known to some as Markarian's Eyes.
+Still, giant elliptical galaxy M87 dominates the Virgo cluster.
+It's the home of a super massive black hole, the first black hole ever imaged by planet Earth's Event Horizon Telescope.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2504/CatsEyeWide_Niittee_960.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2504/LRGB_final_corrected2048.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).